 Finally, I can imagine it’s a pain to have a super active dog inside the tent if it can’t lay still and keep spinning around.
 Personally, I haven’t had this problem with Ayla, as she’s a very calm lady.

 YOU MIGHT ALSO LIKE: How to travel locally: A responsible guide to local travel

 Features to look for in a dog friendly tent

-Now that you’ve hopefully made a sound decision on whether to have your dog inside or outside the tent, let’s have a look at dog friendly tents for you and your fury friend.
+Now that you’ve hopefully made a sound decision on whether to have your dog inside or outside the tent, let’s have a look at dog-friendly tents for you and your furry friend.

 I have listed a few features I think a pet-friendly tent should have (or not have) from my experience of camping with Ayla before we look at the best tents for dogs.